varabyte/kotter/README.md

   /* ... */
 }.onFinishing {
   blinkOn = false
-}.run {
+}.runUntilKeyPressed(Keys.Q) {
   addTimer(Duration.ofMillis(250), repeat = true) { blinkOn = !blinkOn }
   /* ... */
 }
 ```

-***Note:** Unlike other callbacks, `onFinishing` is registered directly against the underlying `section`, because it is
+***Note:** Unlike all the other callbacks we discussed earlier, `onFinishing` is registered directly against the
-actually triggered AFTER the run pass is finished but before the block is torn down.*
+underlying `section` and not inside the `run` block, because it is actually triggered AFTER the run pass is finished but
+before the block is torn down.*

 `onFinishing` will only run after all timers are stopped, so you don't have to worry about setting a value that an
 errant timer will clobber later.

 ### 🎥 Animations

+Animations make a huge difference for how the user experiences your application, so Kotter strives to make it trivial to
+add them into your program.

 #### Text Animation